IBM/cp4i-workshop/exercise-app-connect/README.md

   [![](images/edittestparams.png)](images/edittestparams.png)

 4.13 Click the "Try It" icon in the above screenshot.
+If there is any popup, then click **Continue**.
 Verify that the operation returns a 200 HTTP status code.

    [![](images/viewdetails.png)](images/viewdetails.png)